Shopify/polaris/src/components/KeyboardAccessories/README.md

 <!-- example-for: ios, android -->

-Use the action accessories to add actions that are relevant to whatever it is that you’re entering on the screen.
+Use the action accessories to add actions that are relevant to what the merchant is entering on the screen.

 <!-- content-for: android -->
 <!-- Image -->